Margaret Tynes

-Margaret Elinor Tynes (September 11, 1919 – March 7, 2024) was an American opera singer.
+Margaret Elinor Tynes (September 11, 1919 – March 7, 2024) was an American operatic soprano.

 Early life and education

 Born in Saluda, Virginia, on September 11, 1919, Margaret Elinor Tynes was one of ten children born to Lucy Jane (née Rich) and Rev. J. W. Tynes.
 Her family was involved with the leadership at Northern Neck Industrial Academy; and they later moved to Lynchburg and finally to Greensboro, North Carolina, where her father was the pastor of the Providence Baptist Church for 26 years.

 Tynes went to James B. Dudley High School, where she sang in the school chorus and was mentored by Eloise Logan Penn.

 She attended the Negro Agricultural and Technical College of North Carolina (A&T) in Greensboro, where she was named "Miss A&T" of 1939–1940 and graduated in 1941.
 Her two sisters also attended A&T, Katherine in 1935 and Angeline c.
 1940 and all three were Miss A&Ts.
 She then studied voice at the Juilliard School in New York City and received a master's degree in music education from Columbia University in 1944.